-Donald Trump Taps Anti-Vaxxer Robert Kennedy Jr. To Helm Vaccination Safety Committee
+Donald Trump Allegedly Taps Anti-Vaxxer Robert Kennedy, Jr. To Helm Vaccination Safety Committee

-You might think that President-elect Donald Trump and the offspring of Democratic party royalty Robert F. Kennedy would be a strange mix, but it seems like they have bonded over a certain skepticism of vaccines.
-Trump and Kennedy are both anti-vaxxers, and Trump has appointed the son of RFK to head up a new commission on vaccines for the new Trump administration.
+You might think that President-elect Donald Trump and the offspring of Democratic Party royalty Robert F. Kennedy would be a strange mix, but it seems like they have bonded over a certain skepticism of vaccines.
+Trump and Kennedy are both anti-vaxxers, and RFK, Jr. has claimed that he’s been appointed to head up a new commission on vaccines for the new Trump administration.

-RFK, Jr. has taken on the vaccine conspiracy as one of his pet projects as well as trying to keep his cousin, Michael Skakel out of prison for the murder of Martha Moxley, says the Inquisitr.
+RFK, Jr. has taken on the vaccine conspiracy as one of his pet projects as well as trying to keep his cousin Michael Skakel out of prison for the murder of Martha Moxley, says the Inquisitr.
 Kennedy was hoping to have Skakel’s conviction overturned on the basis of inadequate representation, but the Connecticut Supreme Court didn’t agree, and Skakel will be returned to prison.
 Michael Skakel evaded prosecution for several decades, and even allowed his brother Tommy to be harassed before he was brought to justice.

 "No, RFK, Jr. is NOT a “vaccine skeptic.” …you can only be "Skeptical" if ORAC appoints you?
 Thoughts?" https://t.co/piZLKm020f